limited-effort/snfoil-context/README.md

 ## Code of Conduct

-Everyone interacting in the Snfoil::Context project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/limited-effort/snfoil-context/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Snfoil::Context project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/limited-effort/snfoil-context/blob/main/CODE_OF_CONDUCT.md).